cchitsiang/awesome-stars/README.md

 ## Python

-- [PrefectHQ/marvin](https://github.com/PrefectHQ/marvin) - A batteries-included library for building AI-powered software
+- [PrefectHQ/marvin](https://github.com/PrefectHQ/marvin) - 🤖🪄 A batteries-included library for GPT-powered bots and AI functions
 - [comfyanonymous/ComfyUI](https://github.com/comfyanonymous/ComfyUI) - A powerful and modular stable diffusion GUI with a graph/nodes interface.
 - [microsoft/visual-chatgpt](https://github.com/microsoft/visual-chatgpt) - Official repo for the paper: Visual ChatGPT: Talking, Drawing and Editing with Visual Foundation Models
 - [lawxls/HackerNews-Alerts-Bot](https://github.com/lawxls/HackerNews-Alerts-Bot) - Telegram bot for all kinds of notifications from Hacker News